lukahn/Square-Enix-Software-Token-OTP/README.md

 I've dumped the memory using GameGuardian (https://gameguardian.net/download), and tried using https://github.com/makomk/aeskeyfind to find the (AES?) keys, but nothing appears.
 I'm not even able to see the OTP value in live memory.
 The memory is where the de-obfuscated code would live, so it'd be worthwhile investigating this area more.

-In memory, there's a value called instance0rId§<username> (or "i�n�s�t�a�n�c�e�0�r�I�d�§�x�" (where x is the username)) (for me, at 0x000AFA30)
+In memory, there's a value called instance0rId§<username> (or "i�n�s�t�a�n�c�e�0�r�I�d�§that (where x is the username)) (for me, at 0x000AFA30).
+Most strings (though not all) are obfuscated in memory by the addition of a hex 00 character (�) between each character.
+Using a hex editor (e.g. HxD), copying the text, then removing all instances of this character, and then running the Linux command `strings` on it shows some very interesting information, such as the Square Enix URL (previously completely obfuscated), the username, and the device ID.
+It also shows a list of cipher suites, error messages, and some long strings that may/may not be the OTP secret.
+The OTP code itself still isn't present
 ```
 ```
 <br>